How I’d actually use this on a new-build

 What does this new construction cost calculator actually estimate?

-A planning-range feasibility budget for a residential new-build single-family home — the dollar number an operator uses to decide whether the lot + build pencils before calling builders.
+A planning-range feasibility budget for a residential new-build single-family home — the dollar number you'd use to decide whether the lot + build pencils before calling builders.
 Not a contractor bid.
-The engine sums 14 line items (design, permits, site-prep, foundation, framing, envelope, electrical, plumbing, HVAC, insulation/drywall, paint/flooring/tile, kitchen/bath, exterior/landscaping, appliances) plus computed contingency and (in GC mode) overhead.
-Numbers are SiteworkMath planning ranges anchored on NAHB 2024 Cost-of-Constructing-a-Home survey, HomeAdvisor / Fixr / Angi cross-checks, and Chicago-metro residential-builder experience.
+What the engine sums: 14 line items — design, permits, site-prep, foundation, framing, envelope, electrical, plumbing, HVAC, insulation/drywall, paint/flooring/tile, kitchen/bath, exterior/landscaping, appliances — plus computed contingency.
+In GC-managed mode, GC overhead and profit gets a separate line.
+Where the numbers come from: Planning ranges anchored on national builder cost-survey data, cross-checked with the cost-guide aggregators, and overlaid with Chicago-metro residential-builder experience.
+Methodology section below the FAQ has the specifics.

 How does this differ from the gut rehab cost calculator?

-Why is NAHB used as a sanity check, not a constructive multiplier?
+Why is the national builder survey used as a sanity check, not a constructive multiplier?

 What's the difference between GC-managed and Owner-builder mode on a new-build?

-GC-managed adds 10–15% on hard costs as overhead and profit (mid 12.5% — Chicago-metro residential GC industry typical).
-Owner-builder drops that line entirely.
-The trade is calendar: per Census 2024, owner-built single-family construction averages 15.2 months vs 12.1 months for contractor-built — a 1.26x slowdown.
-The construction timeline calculator surfaces the calendar delta directly; this calc only shows the dollar delta.
-Most operators who think they're saving the markup on a new-build are actually trading dollars for calendar — and the construction loan eats interest on every extra month.
+GC-managed adds 10-15% overhead-and-profit on hard costs (12.5% mid).
+Owner-builder drops that line entirely but adds about three months of calendar.
+The dollar delta: 12.5% mid is the Chicago-metro residential general-contractor norm.
+The calendar delta: Owner-built single-family construction averages 15.2 months vs 12.1 months for contractor-built — a 1.26× slowdown per the most recent US Census Survey of Construction.
+Where each delta shows up: This calc surfaces the dollar delta.
+The construction timeline calculator surfaces the calendar delta directly.
+The hidden cost most owner-builders miss: They think they're saving the markup.
+They're actually trading dollars for calendar — and the construction loan eats interest on every extra month.

 What's NOT included in this calculator's output?

 The lot.
-Site work assumes a buildable lot is already acquired and the title is clean — lot acquisition + closing costs + impact fees + any environmental remediation are scope for a separate budget.
-Specialty items (pool, accessory dwelling unit, detached garage at high-end finish, custom millwork above the kitchen-bath-finishes baseline) aren't captured by the 14-line catalog at this resolution; bump the kitchen-bath-finishes line via override or step up to a contractor walk-through for those.
-Contractor profit on the resale (NAHB's 16.7% on sale price) is not the same as GC overhead on construction — that's an investment-margin calc, not a feasibility calc.
+Specialty structures.
+Resale margin.
+Site work assumes a buildable lot with a clean title.
+Not included — the lot: Lot acquisition + closing costs + impact fees + any environmental remediation belong on a separate budget.
+Not included — specialty structures: Pools, accessory dwelling units, detached garages at high-end finish, and custom millwork above the kitchen-bath-finishes baseline aren't captured at this resolution.
+Either bump the kitchen-bath-finishes line via override or step up to a contractor walk-through.
+Not a feasibility calc — resale margin: The 16.7% builder-profit-on-sale-price number you see in industry surveys is an investment-margin calc, not a feasibility calc.
+Different question, different number.

 How accurate is this calculator's output?

-Planning range, not contractor bid.
-Intended use: to decide whether a lot + build pencils before paying for soils reports, architectural drawings, and a builder walk-through.
-Per the methodology, no calculator can be more accurate than the soil conditions and utility tap location an operator hasn't observed yet — that's why the contingency band starts at 12% and the operator notes flag specific surprise lines (site-prep, foundation, kitchen-bath-finishes).
-Tighten by overriding individual lines after a soils report comes back or after a preliminary builder consultation.
+Planning range, not a contractor bid.
+Use it to decide whether a lot + build pencils before paying for soils reports, architectural drawings, and a builder walk-through.
+The accuracy ceiling: No calculator can be more accurate than the soil conditions and utility-tap location the operator hasn't observed yet.
+That's why the contingency band starts at 12% on new-build (higher than gut-rehab) and the operator notes flag specific surprise lines: site-prep, foundation, kitchen-bath-finishes.
+How to tighten the result: Override individual lines after a soils report comes back, or after a preliminary builder consultation.
+Drop into the detail calcs (concrete yardage for foundation, electrical / plumbing for trade roughs, gravel / topsoil / deck for exterior) for the lines where you have a real measurement.

 What I’d do next